Counselling for Anxiety and Worry

 The NICE Institute has published guidance for the treatment of anxiety.

 If you’re looking for an experienced psychologist offering counselling for Anxiety and Worry, our clinical psychologists offer effective psychological therapies.

 How Anxiety Affects Me

 We are all individuals.
 There are so many ways that anxiety can express itself: feeling anxious all the time, or at specific times of the day; when you are alone, when you are with others; difficulties felt in the body including agitation, inability to relax; constant racing thoughts; difficulty thinking straight, mind fog, thinking of the worst-case scenarios and/or; having a feeling of dread in the pit of your stomach, other parts of your body or all over.

 Anxiety can be the main issue or you can feel anxious as well as having low mood and other problems.
-Seeing a psychologist will help you work out why you have anxiety and how to overcome anxiety.
-Counselling for Anxiety alone is not normally enough, learning techniques to help manage feelings including CBT for anxiety is helpful.

 It’s understandable that we all try to cope as best as we can, by ourselves, but some ways of coping can have high costs.
 For example, trying to cope by avoidance can lead to life problems not being sorted and things building up more.
 This then eventually knocks us down, lowers our confidence and self-worth and the spiral builds.